 - White block Styrofoam can be taken to EFP Corporation.
-Click here for location and more information.
+Please contact EFP Corp directly at (615) 832 - 6222.

 "Green" Holiday Tips

-- OR consider non-traditional wrapping materials, like decorated newspaper, bandanas, and old scarves.
+- Consider non-traditional wrapping materials, like decorated newspaper, bandanas, and old scarves.

 - Cardboard boxes can be covered and used as decorative storage OR re-used to pack and ship items.